opentelekomcloud-docs/cloud-backup-recovery/umn/source/getting_started/step_1_create_a_vault/creating_a_disk_backup_vault.rst

    .. figure:: /_static/images/en-us_image_0251455468.png
       :alt: **Figure 2** Setting the vault capacity

       **Figure 2** Setting the vault capacity

 #.
-Configure automatic backup.
+Determine whether to configure auto backup.
 See :ref:`Figure 3 <cbr_02_0004__fig4582143195315>`.

-   -  If you select **Configure**, you must then select an existing backup policy or create a new one.
-After the vault is created, the system associates the vault with this backup policy, and all disks associated with this vault will be automatically backed up based on this policy.
+   -  If you select **Configure**, you must then select an existing backup policy or create a new policy.
+After the vault is created, the system will apply the policy to this vault, and all disks associated with this vault will be automatically backed up based on this policy.
-   -  If you select **Skip**, disks associated with this vault will not be automatically backed up until you apply a backup policy to the vault.
+   -  If you select **Skip**, disks associated with this vault will not be automatically backed up until you apply a backup policy to it.

    .. _cbr_02_0004__fig4582143195315:

    .. figure:: /_static/images/en-us_image_0251455944.png
       :alt: **Figure 3** Configuring automatic backup

       **Figure 3** Configuring automatic backup